 The world leader in engineered surfaces showcases samples with interactive merchandise marketing.

-Eye-catching counter and freestanding merchandising displays grab customers' interest while promoting the popular technology company's merchandise.
+Eye-catching counter and freestanding retail displays grab customers' interest while promoting the popular technology company's merchandise.

-Interactive demonstrator displays educate consumers and provide selling tools.
+Interactive demonstrator retail displays educate consumers and provide selling tools.

 Educational toy company Lovevery was expanding its subscription-based product line to include Target stores and needed a retail shelf display to help merchandise the product.
 Frank Mayer created both a three foot and four foot kit that includes an end cap backer cover graphic, a header graphic, and colored shelf cover graphics.
 The three foot kit also has info-shelf talker aisle flags, while the four foot kit utilizes curved info boxes to display age ranges.
 The kits needed to be easy to set up by store associates and educate shoppers on which products are developmentally appropriate for specific ages.

 From end caps to merchandisers and everything in between, retail displays come in all shapes and sizes.
 Explore the advantages to each type and which is right for you.